moodle homework help

-Moodle study assistant for quizzes, homework, and weekly coursework
+Moodle homework help for quizzes, assignments, and weekly coursework

-Use QuizHack to work through Moodle coursework with less tab switching, stronger note support, and faster follow-up help when the question format gets dense.
+Use QuizHack to work through Moodle quiz and assignment workflows with less tab switching, note support, and follow-up AI chat.

 Built for Moodle quizzes and weekly assignment workflows